hogan-g/myCshell/manual/readme.md

 ##  COMMANDS
+    help - will show this manual in the terminal
+        Example:
+        >>> help
+        - shows this help manual

+    clr - will clear the screen of all text and give a new prompt for the user to use
+        Example:
+        >>> clr
+        - will clear the screen of all lines

+    dir [directory] - will list the contents of the directory given (defaults to current directory if no argument given)
+        Example:
+        >>> dir .
-    help - will show this manual in the terminal clr - will clear the screen of all text and give a new prompt for the user to use dir [directory] - will list the contents of the directory given (defaults to current directory if no argument given) cd [path] - will change the current working directory to the given path (will print CWD if no argument given) environ - will print out all environment strings for user to see echo [text] - will output the given text back to standard output pause - will pause operation of the shell until the user presses the [ENTER] key quit- will close the shell program
+        - will show the contents of the users current working directory

+    cd [path] - will change the current working directory to the given path (will print CWD if no argument given)
+        Example:
+        >>> cd ..
+        - changes the current working directory back up one level

+    environ - will print out all environment strings for user to see
+        Example:
+        >>> environ
+        - will print out all current environment strings*

+    echo [text] - will output the given text back to standard output
+        Example:
+        >>> echo Hello World!
+        - will print "Hello World!" on a new line

+    pause - will pause operation of the shell until the user presses the [ENTER] key
+        Example:
+        >>> pause
+        - will pause operation of shell until user presses the enter key

+    quit- will close the shell program
+        Example:
+        >>> quit
+        - will close down the shell program

     EXTERNAL COMMANDS
     All other commands will be pushed back out to the operating system and executed using the C system() function.